AzureAD/azure-activedirectory-library-for-cordova/README.md

 __Note__: You should not normally use `adal-use-corporate-network` as it adds capabilities, which prevents an app from being published in the Windows Store.

+## Android Quirks ##
+### Broker support
+The following method should be used to enable broker component support (delivered with Intune's Company portal app).
+Read [ADAL for Android](https://github.com/AzureAD/azure-activedirectory-library-for-android) to understand broker concept in more details.

+`Microsoft.ADAL.AuthenticationSettings.setUseBroker(false)`

+__Note__: Developer needs to register special redirectUri for broker usage.
+RedirectUri is in the format of `msauth://packagename/Base64UrlencodedSignature`

 ## Copyrights ##
 Copyright (c) Microsoft Open Technologies, Inc. All rights reserved.